 - Can you spare a USB port?
 RGB mouse pads need something to power those pretty lights.
 If you don’t want to sacrifice a port, look for a pad with USB passthrough or consider ditching RGB altogether.

 - Is there software?
 If there’s no app, you likely won’t be able to customize the lighting’s colors or effects.
-And if you are, options will be limited.
+And if you do have some other kind of lighting control (usually with a hardware switch), options will be limited.
 Most of the mouse pads on our list have a free app for controlling the RGB.

 - How many RGB zones do you want?
 An RGB zone is individually customizable via software, so if you want to set it to show more than one effect simultaneously, make sure you get a mouse pad with at least 2 RGB zones.
 Remember, RGB zones are different than “RGB LEDs."

-The Best RGB Mouse Pads You Can Buy Today
+The Best Mouse Pads You Can Buy Today

 When playing, the mouse pad felt solid and reliable, thanks to its heavier feel and thick rubber base that didn't move an inch, no matter how aggressive our mouse moved.
-However, we noticed the removable area sticking up slightly in the upper-right corner, which slightly cut into our view of the RGB in that area from a typical seated position.
+However, we noticed the peel-off area sticking up slightly in the upper-right corner, which slightly cut into our view of that area's RGB.
 Additionally, the plastic side easily attracted fingerprints.
 Still, the dignified, rubber black border that frames the 12 RGB zones provides a clean look, proving you can have colorful lighting without sacrificing class.

 The Razer Firefly V2 is the most colorful RGB mouse pad we’ve tested.
 It has a whopping 19 customizable zones, and despite the thin lighting strips, the LEDs’ brightness visibly outshined competitors.